code2co/omnico-docs/en/registrations.md

 # Signin up to OmniCo &  Register Your Company

 ## Signing up to Omnico
-1. First go to app.omnico.io
+1. Go to app.omnico.io
-2. Click to '14 Days Free Trial'
+2. Click to '14 Days Free Trial'.

 ![omnico1](../img/omnico1.png)

-3. Enter your informtion to the area shown below and click to 'Register'
+3. Enter your informtion into the given area and click to 'Register'

 ![omnico2](../img/omnico2.png)

-4. Click to 'Confirm My Account' which is in the mail that has been sent to you.
+4. Click to 'Confirm My Account' link which is in the mail that has been sent to you.

 ![omnico3](../img/omnico3.png)

 5. After confirming your e-mail address, you will be directed to the page below.
-Here, verify your information and click 'Log in'
+Here, verify your information and click to 'Log in'

 ![omnico4](../img/omnico4.png)

 6. Congratulations!
-Now you are have an Omnico account :) Welcome to the family!
+Now you are an Omnico member :) Welcome to the family!

 ## Registering Your Company